prakritibhattrai/superbinder.live/README.md

   - Transcriptions render as sentences, synced across users.
   - Users can flag sentences to trigger document searches for matching content.
   - Matching clips link to flagged sentences, filterable for review.
-  - A synthesis option generates AI narratives from flagged sentences and clips.
+  - A synthesis option generates AI-driven narratives from flagged sentences and clips, configurable for tone and context.

 ### AI Synthesis
-- **Narrative Generation**: AI creates cohesive summaries from flagged transcriptions and clips, with configurable prompts for tone and context.
+- **Narrative Generation**: AI creates cohesive summaries or narratives from flagged transcriptions, clips, and document content, with customizable prompts for tone, context, and length.
 - **Output Management**: Synthesis results display as cards, deletable by users, with deletions synced across the session.
+Results can be further refined or expanded via AI prompts.

 ### Group Chat
 - **Real-Time Messaging**:
   - Users see others typing drafts (visually distinct) and posted messages (colored uniquely per user), scrolling like a group chat.
-  - Multiple users can type concurrently, with all activity synced instantly.
+  - Multiple users can type concurrently, with all activity (drafts, messages) synced instantly.
+  - Supports automatic scrolling to new messages by default, pausing if users scroll up, resuming when scrolled back to the bottom.
-- **AI Participation**: AI agents read and contribute to the chat based on their roles (e.g., reporting clip additions).
+- **AI Participation**: AI agents read and contribute to the chat based on their roles (e.g., reporting clip additions, responding to queries).
-- **Mentions**: Users can `@displayName` others, with display names editable.
+- **Mentions**: Users can `@displayName` others, with display names editable in real time.

 ### Synchronization
-- **Websocket-Based**: All actions (document additions, clips, votes, transcriptions, synthesis, chat) broadcast to all session users via Socket.io.
+- **Websocket-Based**: All actions (document additions/removals/renames, clips, votes, transcriptions, synthesis, chat messages, drafts) broadcast to all session users via Socket.io, ensuring real-time consistency.
-- **Data Persistence**: Actions are timestamped and sequenced (documents, clips, transcriptions, synthesis, chat history) for consistent state across users.
+- **Data Persistence**: Actions are timestamped and sequenced (documents, clips, transcriptions, synthesis, chat history) for consistent state across users, preserving upload and interaction order.

 ---